-Users have tried chatbots for a while now.
+Users have tried bots for a while now.
 Some of them are fun and impressive.
 But people have also been dealing with bad technology and unsatisfactory prototypes.
-They tried to figure out why they should use chatbots, even though identifying the purpose is the job of its creator.
+They tried to figure out why to use bots, even though identifying the purpose of a bot is the job of its creator.

-What is a bad experience for some, is an opportunity for creators.
-Do not present your users with a boring one that they do not understand.
-They will stop using it.
-Scripting an engaging conversation that makes users come back for more is not as hard as it sounds.
-Making a great chatbot is less dependent on the technicalities like conversation paths, keywords, and call-to-actions.
-The one thing that makes the difference in the end is whether it has a great personality.
+What is a bad experience for some, is an opportunity for professional bot creators.
+Do not present your users with a boring bot they do not understand, they will stop using it.
+Scripting an engaging bot conversation that makes users come back for more is not as hard as it sounds.
+Making a great chatbot is thereby less dependent on the technicalities like conversation paths, keywords, and call-to-actions.
+The one thing that makes the difference in the end is whether your bot has a great personality.
 This personality consists of a purpose, matching characteristics and a suiting tonality.
 Crafting a personality is the most important part of chatbot creation.
 Taking the time to create one will pay off very quickly.

 Conversations in instant messengers have been a private domain up to now.
 People chat with friends, family and colleagues.
 Handle these conversations with care.
 Do not try to imitate a human being because people will immediately notice!
 Provide the crucial benefit of a chat: being personal.

-There is a reason you want to create the greatest chatbot in the world: You want to promote a product, a brand, or a person.
-Let’s take a look at some examples on how a chatbot's purpose is crucial to its personality and thus influences its form, the tonality it shows in conversations.
+There is a reason you want to create the greatest bot in the world: You want to promote a product, a brand, or a person.
+Let’s take a look at some examples on how a bot’s purpose is crucial to its personality and thus influences its form, the tonality it shows in conversations.

-Clarity on your chatbot’s purpose helps a lot in finding a suiting personality.
-Outline about if its 5 benefits and prioritize them.
-The most important one has to be your main purpose, the reason you want to launch a chatbot in the first place.
+Clarity on your bot’s purpose helps a lot in finding a suiting bot personality.
+Outline about 5 benefits of your bot and prioritize them.
+The most important one has to be your main purpose, the reason you want to launch a bot in the first place.

-If you are aiming at user engagement, learn from the best: Danish singer Aura’s chatbot represents Aura as an artist (personality), thus uses her own tonality and her ways of communicating with her fans.
-They turn to the chatbot for entertainment as well as information on their favorite artist.
-Aura’s very personal tonality suits the purpose to provide her fans with the feeling of being close to and engaged with their star.
+If you are aiming at user engagement, learn from the best: Danish singer Aura’s bot represents Aura as an artist (bot-personality), thus uses her own tonality and her ways of communicating with her fans.
+They turn to the bot for entertainment as well as information on their favorite artist.
+Aura’s very personal tonality suits her bot’s purpose to provide her fans with the feeling of being close to and engaged with their star.
 This engagement leads to user retention.

 There is more to a personality than its purpose and tonality: characteristics.

 Sound like a lot of work?
-The chatbot personality you are about to create based on this insight will make telling your story a lot easier.
-Your chatbot’s tonality will be far away from the boring machine described in the beginning of this article.
-Scripting your conversational chatbot will be as much fun as interacting with it!
+The bot personality you are about to create based on this insight will make telling your story a lot easier.
+Your bot’s tonality will be far away from the boring machine described in the beginning of this article.
+Scripting your conversational bot will be as much fun as interacting with it!